timunie/Ava-ApiTests/website/docs/P_Avalonia_Interactivity_RoutedEventArgs_Handled.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>Once handled, a routed event should be ignored.
+Once handled, a routed event should be ignored.

 ## See Also